Fairness in Ranking: A Survey: Four Classification Frameworks for Fairness-Enhancing Interventions

 In score-based ranking, we categorize mitigation methods into those that intervene on the score distribution, or on the scoring function, or on the ranked outcome, as illustrated in Figure~\ref{fig:db-flowchart}.
 Methods that \emph{intervene on the score distribution} aim to mitigate disparities in candidate scores, either before these candidates are processed by an algorithmic ranker or during ranking.
 Methods that \emph{intervene on the ranking function} identify a function that is similar to the input function but that produces a ranked outcome that meets the specified fairness criteria.
 Methods that \emph{intervene on the ranked outcome} impose constraints to require a specific level of diversity or representation among the top-$k$ as a set, or in every prefix of the top-$k$.

-In supervised learning, we categorize mitigation methods into pre-processing, in-processing, and post-processing, Illustrated in Figure~\ref{fig:ir-flowchart}. \emph{Pre-processing} methods seek to mitigate discriminatory bias in training data, and have the advantage of early intervention on pre-existing bias. \emph{In-processing} methods aim to learn a bias-free model.
+In supervised learning, we categorize mitigation methods into pre-processing, in-processing, and post-processing.
+This is illustrated in Figure~\ref{fig:ir-flowchart}, which is analogous to Figure~\ref{fig:db-flowchart}. \emph{Pre-processing} methods seek to mitigate discriminatory bias in training data, and have the advantage of early intervention on pre-existing bias. \emph{In-processing} methods aim to learn a bias-free model.
 Finally, \emph{post-processing} methods re-rank candidates in the output subject to given fairness constraints~\cite{hajian2016algorithmic}.

 The advantage of post-processing methods in supervised learning is that they provide a guaranteed share of visibility for protected groups.
 In contrast, in-processing methods only consider fairness at training time and make no guarantees about fairness of the test set.
 However, post-processing methods may be subject to legal challenges because of due process concerns that may make it illegal to intervene at the decision stage (\eg Ricci v.
 DeStefano~\cite{ricci}).
 Thus, like all technical choices, the choice of whether to use a pre-, in-, or post-processing fairness-enhancing intervention is not purely technical, but must also consider the social and legal context of use of the algorithmic ranker.